Shilpa-Manaji/OBS_INTERNSHIP-2025/Movie_data_analysis/README.md

 ## 📖 Overview

-This project analyzes movie ratings from the **MovieLens dataset** and enriches it with external IMDb ratings using web scraping.
+This project analyzes movie ratings from the **Movie dataset** and enriches it with external IMDb ratings using web scraping.
 The goal is to identify top-rated movies and compare user ratings with IMDb ratings.

 ## 📌 Features